Select your cookie preferences

 s3-dg.pdf

-The console uses the key name prefixes (Development/, Finance/, and Private/) and delimiter ('/') to present a folder structure.
-The s3-dg.pdf key does not have a prefix, so its object appears directly at the root level of the bucket.
+The console uses the key name prefixes (Development/, Finance/, and Private/) and delimiter (/) to present a folder structure.
+The s3-dg.pdf key doesn't contain a slash-delimited prefix, so its object appears directly at the root level of the bucket.
 If you open the Development/ folder, you see the Projects.xlsx object in it.

 • Amazon S3 supports buckets and objects, and there is no hierarchy.
 However, by using prefixes and delimiters in an object key name, the Amazon S3 console and the AWS SDKs can infer hierarchy and introduce the concept of folders.